 - The Wi-Fi icon will expand and show you the available Wi-Fi Networks around.

-You can tap any of the Wi-F networks to switch the connection instantly.
-If you have not connected to a network before, you will be directed to the settings window in order to enter the password.
+You can tap any of the Wi-Fi networks to switch the connection instantly.
+If you have not connected to a network before, you will be directed to the settings window to enter the password.

 Find Nearby Bluetooth Devices